SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Using_dashboard_feeds/Configuring_GQI_feeds.md

 You can create a query as follows:

 1. In edit mode, select the dashboard component for which you want to use a query as a data input.
-At present, this is support for Bar chart, Pie chart, State and Table components.
+At present, this is supported for Bar chart, Pie chart, State, and Table components.

 1. In the data pane, select *Queries* and click the + icon to add a new query.